-The parents, representing around 100 children, are calling for access to treatments including Vamorolone, Givinostat, exon-skipping therapies and Elevidys, which are authorised by the US Food and Drug Administration and the European Medicines Agency.
+The parents, representing around 100 children, are calling for access to treatments including Vamorolone, Givinostat, exon-skipping therapies and Elevidys, which are authorized by the US Food and Drug Administration and the European Medicines Agency.
 They say they have been trying to secure these medicines in Georgia for the past year and a half without success.

 Related stories: